Homayoon Kazerooni: Ekso Bionics and SuitX

 Ekso Bionics and SuitX exist as company spinoffs from the research at Berkeley Robotics and Human Engineering Laboratory.

 Ekso Bionics (formerly known as Berkeley ExoWorks, and later Berkeley Bionics) was founded in 2005, and Kazerooni was a co-founder alongside Russ Angold, and Nathan Harding.
 Ekso Bionics produced exoskeletons specifically for work assistance, one of the early products was eLegs.
 After developing BLEEX, ExoHiker, and ExoClimber – three super-light, load-carrying exoskeletons, Ekso Bionics and his team created HULC (Human Universal Load Carrier).
 It is the first energetically autonomous, orthotic, lower extremity exoskeleton, providing the ability for its user to carry 200-pound weights over any sort of terrain for an extended period of time without undue effort.
 These exoskeletons reduce the possibility of the wearer becoming fatigued and reaching their physiological endurance limit during critical military or industrial missions.
 HULC technology is currently licensed to Lockheed Martin for military applications.
 In 2014, Ekso Bionics went public.

 Kazerooni worked on extending his technology to aid persons who have experienced a stroke, spinal cord injuries or medical conditions that obligate them to use a wheelchair, which inspired the formation of SuitX (formerly U.S. Bionics).
 SuitX was founded by Kazerooni and headquartered in Emeryville, California.
 SuitX produces exoskeletons for healthcare, including aid for neurological and mobility disorders.
 In November 2021, SuitX was acquired by German medical prosthetics maker Ottobock.
 Kazerooni's SuitX work, PhoeniX Exoskeleton, was featured in the traveling art exhibition, Designs for Different Futures (2020) at the Philadelphia Museum of Art, the Art Institute of Chicago, and the Walker Art Center.

 Criticisms

 Critics of the Kazerooni designed exoskeletons have pointed out the high cost of the devices, alongside a narrow criteria for disability use.
 These exoskeleton devices have offered few scientifically proven health effects, and their research has been partially funded by the United States Armed Forces.
 Additionally exoskeletons are not covered by health insurance in the United States, making them significantly more expensive than a wheelchair.

-Awards

-He has won Discover magazine's Technological Innovation Award, and the McKnight-Land Grant Professorship.
-His research was recognized as the most innovative technology of the year in New York Times Magazine.